 C# Coding Specialist (CSCS) Certification

 C# is a general-purpose, multi-paradigm programming language encompassing static typing, strong typing, lexically scoped, imperative, declarative, functional, generic, object-oriented, and component-oriented programming disciplines.

-The CSC is a globally-recognized industry certification on C# programming, which grants coding specialists, software developers or engineers, game developers and IT professionals the ability to assess their knowledge and get credentials for their programming skills.
+The CCS is a globally-recognized industry certification on C# programming, which grants coding specialists, software developers or engineers, game developers and IT professionals the ability to assess their knowledge and get credentials for their programming skills.

-The unique peculiarity of the CSC Certification is the assessment modality, which consists of a real live coding environment, offers candidates the ability to write proper code to perform tasks-based questions.
+The unique peculiarity of the CCS Certification is the assessment modality, which consists of a real live coding environment, offers candidates the ability to write proper code to perform tasks-based questions.
 This technology is called LITA (Live in the Application) and Knowledge Pillars is one of the very few organizations able to provide this very advanced assessment solution.

 C# is highly versatile, and can be used to create a ton of projects, including but not limited to mobile apps, cloud-based services, enterprise software, and games.
 Lots and lots of games.
 It’s widely used in game development.

 Number of questions: 35

 The examination procedure

 The students will have to answer all the question within the given timeframe.